Subsidiaries of Royal Brunei Airlines: Royal Brunei Trading

 Royal Brunei Trading is a subsidiary of Royal Brunei Catering.
 It operates a number of duty-free shops in Brunei International Airport and is part owner of the McDonald's franchise in Brunei.

 Royal Brunei Engineering

 Royal Brunei Engineering Sdn Bhd (RBEng) was formed from the Engineering Department, the Engineering and Maintenance arm of Royal Brunei Airlines (RBA).
 RBEng was spun off as a subsidiary of RBA in early 2005, the national flag carrier of Government of Brunei.

-RBE specialised in heavy maintenance of B757 and B767 up to "12C" and "Structural 4C" Checks, major modifications, SB's, AD's, Pylon Modification, Cabin Re-configuration, aircraft painting and re-weigh.
-It also provided similar services to the A320 family of aircraft.
-International Customers of RBE included Air Mauritius, Ansett Worldwide, Britannia Airways, Turkmenistan Airlines, Vietnam Airlines, and Thai Jet Airways.
+RBE specialised in heavy maintenance of Boeing 757 and Boeing 767 up to '12C' and 'Structural 4C' checks, major modifications, SB's, AD's, pylon modification, cabin re-configuration, aircraft painting, and re-weigh.
+It also provided similar services to the Airbus A320 family of aircraft.
+International customers of RBE included Air Mauritius, Ansett Worldwide, Britannia Airways, Thai VietJet Air, Turkmenistan Airlines and Vietnam Airlines.

 In November 2007, the Board directed the subsidiary to cease third party maintenance activities and to concentrate on maintaining the airline's own aircraft.